rickclephas/KMP-NativeCoroutines/README.md

 Or add it in Xcode by going to `File` > `Add Packages...` and providing the URL:
 `https://github.com/rickclephas/KMP-NativeCoroutines.git`.

+> [!NOTE]
-> **Note**: the version for the Swift package should not contain the Kotlin version suffix
+> The version for the Swift package should not contain the Kotlin version suffix
 > (e.g. `-new-mm` or `-kotlin-1.6.0`).

+> [!NOTE]
-> **Note**: if you only need a single implementation you can also use the SPM specific versions with suffixes
+> If you only need a single implementation you can also use the SPM specific versions with suffixes
 > `-spm-async`, `-spm-combine` and `-spm-rxswift`.

 ### Swift (CocoaPods)